ShamsAlalfy/IEEE-CS-25-BACKEND/MySQL/MySQL.md

 7. **Versatility:** Takes up any datatype

-8. **ACID (atomicity, consistency, isolation, durability) compliant:** Adheres to crucial database properties of atomicity, consistency, isolation, and durability
+8. **ACID compliant:** Adheres to crucial database properties of atomicity, consistency, isolation, and durability

 ***RDBMS***